Kos12091989/action-baseline/README.md

 # Action Baseline

-A GitHub Action for running the OWASP ZAP [Baseline scan](https://www.zaproxy.org/docs/docker/baseline-scan/).
+A GitHub Action for running the OWASP ZAP [Baseline scan](https://www.zaproxy.org/docs/docker/baseline-scan/) to find vulnerabilities in you web application.

 The ZAP baseline action scans a target URL for vulnerabilities and maintains an issue in GitHub repository for the identified alerts.
 Read the following [blog post](https://www.zaproxy.org/blog/2020-04-09-automate-security-testing-with-zap-and-github-actions)